-Located 25 miles south of Mombasa and Moi International Airport, Pinewood Village Beach Resort is situated in lush tropical gardens, with colourful blooms and a water feature on Galu Kinondo Beach, Kenya which is a mile long and one of the country's finest.
+Located 25 miles south of Mombasa and Moi International Airport, Pinewood Beach Resort is situated in lush tropical gardens, with colourful blooms and a water feature on Galu Kinondo Beach, Kenya which is a mile long and one of the country's finest.

 The gardens and surrounding forest are home to over 100 bird species including Cormorants, Egrets and Herons, birds of prey such as the African Fish Eagle and the Black Kite, also Bee-eaters, Honeyguides, Sunbirds, Orioles, Queleas and many others.